The 13 Best Electric Unicycles, Tried and Tested

 What terrain will you ride on?

-Where you plan to ride your EUC is important, as some wheels excel where others fall short.
-Smooth city streets, rugged off-road trails, or a mix of both?
-Small street tires and no suspension may be sufficient for urban riding, but true off-roading calls for larger knobby tires and suspension.
+Where you plan to ride matters, as some wheels are better suited than others for specific conditions.
+Smooth city streets, rugged off-road trails, or a mix?
+Urban riding might only require small street tires and no suspension, but true off-roading benefits from larger knobby tires and suspension.

 Will you ride on hills?